 Contrary to common belief, recycled plastic does not get recycled into the same kind of plastic.
-When used plastic is melted down into a base pellet for reuse, its rarely into the same category of plastic it was first.
+When used plastic is melted down into a base pellet for reuse, it’s rarely into the same category of plastic it was first.
 For example, a plastic PET bottle isn’t recycled into another PET bottle, but into a lower form of plastic, with less value.
-Worn, dirty, broken the plastic can only be down-cycled into a form of plastic with less value.
+Worn, dirty and broken the plastic can only be down-cycled into a form of plastic with less value.
 Because of the lower value, the likelihood of this being recycled is reduced with each cycle of the “Recycling”.
 With each “cycle” the chances of the plastic being dumped or leaked into the biosphere increases.
 Inevitably, all plastic in the Industrial recycling system will end up in the biosphere.

 Furthermore, the industrial recycling system bounces plastic around the globe in a high energy journey.
-Plastic gets bought and consumed in America, then shipped to Germany for processing, then back to Asia for re-manufacturer.
+Plastic gets bought and consumed in America, then shipped to Germany for processing, then back to Asia for re-manufacturing.
 This journey involves massive shipping containers, trucks, boats, factories and more.

 In contrast, Ecobricks help put a stop to the downward Industrial spiral by simply removing it from this global system.
-Instead ecobricks keep plastic local– thus saving energy and cutting our support inhumane working conditions.
+Instead ecobricks keep plastic local– thus saving energy and cutting our support of inhumane working conditions.